jorgecunhamendes/haskell-uno-binding/README.md

-cabal sandbox init                    # create a sandbox for the example's dependencies cabal sandbox add-source ../../hs_uno # add hs_uno to the sandbox cabal install --only-dependencies     # install the dependencies cabal configure                       # configure the example cabal build                           # build it cabal run                             # run it
+cabal sandbox init                    # create a sandbox for the example's dependencies cabal sandbox add-source ../../hs_uno # add hs_uno to the sandbox cabal install --only-dependencies     # install the dependencies
+ # if the above fails with "The package list for 'hackage.haskell.org' does not
+ # exist" then run "cabal update"
+cabal configure                       # configure the example cabal build                           # build it cabal run                             # run it